lmari/stgraph/README.md

 STGraph is based on several open source libraries and is itself open source software.
 Please see the file licenses/license.txt.

-STGraph has been used for several modeling projects, mainly in the context of the course 'Systems Theory' in the Management Engineering curriculum of the Universita' Cattaneo - LIUC (http://www.liuc.it), Castellanza, Italy.
+STGraph has been used for several modeling projects, mainly in the context of the courses 'Systems Theory' and 'Dynamical Systems Design' in the Management Engineering curriculum of the Università Cattaneo - LIUC (http://www.liuc.it), Castellanza, Italy.

 Many students have given useful suggestions (and found bugs...) to make STGraph better: thank you all.
 Giuseppe Catalfamo and Sara Sterlocchi have been critical users of STGraph.